 During the one-year premium waiver period, a surviving dependent's eligibility will terminate if his or her eligibility would have otherwise terminated in accordance with the terms of the plan.
 For example, a surviving child's eligibility terminates upon reaching age 26 even if that event occurs during the premium waiver period.
 In addition, the premium waiver will terminate before the end of the one-year period if your surviving dependent reaches age 65 or becomes eligible for Medicare (whichever is earlier).

-After the one-year premium waiver period, coverage of your surviving dependents will end, subject to any COBRA rights, if (1) you had less than 10 years of eligibility credit or (2) you began working for
+After the one-year premium waiver period, coverage of your surviving dependents will end, subject to any COBRA rights.